MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/synapse-translate-assessment.md

 ms.custom: template-tutorial
 ---

-# Tutorial to perform your first code translation with Azure Synapse Translate
+# Tutorial to perform your first code translation with Azure Synapse Pathway

 Azure Synapse Pathway v1.0 introduces support for translating schemas, tables, views, functions, etc. from **Netezza**, **Teradata**, **Snowflake**, or **Microsoft SQL Server** into T-SQL complaint code that automates migration to Azure Synapse Analytics.

-For more information, see the blog post [Use Azure Synapse Pathway to migrate your on-premise and cloud data warehouse to Azure Synapse Analytics](https://techcommunity.microsoft.com/t5/azure-synapse-analytics/bg-p/AzureSynapseAnalyticsBlog).
+For more information, see [Azure Synapse Pathway overview](azure-synapse-pathway-overview).

 In this tutorial, you learn how to: